-Thermal generators will be modeled in the LOLE Study at their Net Generating Capability value (as indicated by the Capability Test - see BPM 105 Qualifying Resources) while forced outages for each resource will be modeled in accordance with their EFORd when determining the amount of monthly qualifying capacity to meet the reliability metric.2 The Capability Test data will be provided by each Participant in its FS Submittal as discussed in BPM 105 Qualifying Resources and BPM 108 FS Submittal Process.
+Thermal generators will be modeled in the LOLE Study at their Net Generating Capability value (as indicated by the Capability Test - see BPM 105 Qualifying Resources) while forced outages for each resource will be modeled in accordance with their EFORd when determining the amount of monthly qualifying capacity to meet the reliability metric.3 The Capability Test data will be provided by each Participant in its annual data submittal FS Submittal as discussed in BPM 105 Qualifying Resources and BPM 108 FS Submittal Process, as described in BPM 101 Advance Assessment.
 All thermal resources will be modeled in the LOLE Study, unless information provided by the relevant Participant in the Advance Assessment Data Request indicates the resource will not be available in the study period, such as a retirement date, future in-service date, or similar reason.

-Forced outage modeling for thermal resources will use annual EFORd values (based on the EFORd equation as defined by NERC GADS3), forced outage durations, and outage events sourced from NERC GADS (or equivalent) data provided by Participants.
+Forced outage modeling for thermal resources will use annual EFORd values (based on the EFORd equation as defined by NERC GADS4), forced outage durations, and outage events sourced from NERC GADS (or equivalent) data provided by Participants.
 For thermal resources that do not submit such data, an average forced outage rate will be applied based on size, technology type, Fuel Type and resource age.
 At a minimum, the most recent five years of historical NERC GADS (or equivalent) data will be considered in the LOLE Study.
 The models will be updated every Year to reflect the latest outage rates.

-, Planned outages for thermal resources will not be modeled in the LOLE study.
+In accordance with the Tariff, Pplanned outages for thermal resources will not be modeled in the LOLE study.
 All thermal resources will be modeled as available at any given hour if the Qualifying Resource is not on a forced outage.